How many daughter cells are produced at the end of mitosis? | Channels for Pearson+

 Understand that mitosis is a type of cell division that results in two genetically identical daughter cells from a single parent cell.

-Recognize the stages of mitosis: prophase, metaphase, anaphase, and telophase, followed by cytokinesis, which physically divides the cell.
+During anaphase, the sister chromatids are pulled apart to opposite poles of the cell, ensuring each new cell will receive an identical set of chromosomes.

-During cytokinesis, the cytoplasm of the parent cell is divided into two, resulting in two separate cells.
+In telophase, the nuclear membranes start to reform around each set of chromosomes, preparing for the final separation.

-Conclude that at the end of mitosis, two daughter cells are produced, each with the same number of chromosomes as the original parent cell.
+Cytokinesis is the final step where the cytoplasm divides, resulting in two separate daughter cells, each with the same number of chromosomes as the original cell.

 Watch next